 To fill a pan from a tube: squeeze paint around the inside bottom edge of the pan and then into the centre, tap the pan on the table to settle the first layer, repeat for a second layer, then stir in a circle around the pan with a pin for a minute to get rid of gaps and bubbles and evenly distribute the paint.
 Let the pan dry for one to two days.
 It will shrink by up to 50%, which is how some poured pans come anyway.
 Extruded pans can come partially or very full.

-Large Paintings, Large Areas of paint, and Large Brushes – tubes are better at this.
+Large Paintings, Large Areas of Paint, and Large Brushes

 Anything A3 or larger can be considered a large watercolour painting.
 With tubes you can mix up a large amount of colour on a palette quickly, dip into it with a large brush and paint large areas quickly.
 If you squeeze more paint into your palette wells than you ended up using, you haven’t necessarily wasted it, you can rewet it in the future, just like a pan.
 Half pans are so tiny that it is hard to get paint out with anything but a smaller brush.